typst/packages/packages/preview/showybox-0.1.1/showy.typ

     )
   )[
     /*
-     * Set rect spacing to avoid asimetric spacing
-     * inside rect's main container.
-And set par
-     * spacing to avoid the previous rule to affect
-     * text blocks.
-     */
-    #show rect: set block(spacing: 1pt)
-    #show par: set block(spacing: 0.65em)

-    /*
-     * Title of the colorbox.
+     * Title of the showybox.
 We'll check if it is
      * empty.
 If so, skip its drawing and only put
      * the body
      */